Teacher's relationship and sex education FAQs

 - As part of the Growing Up Safe: Whole School Approach programme BigTalk Education will provide a free example RSE policy for partner schools.

-What is in the new statutory guidance?
+What is in the current Government guidance?

-- The new RSE guidance is available here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1090195/Relationships_Education_RSE_and_Health_Education.pdf
+- The current RSE guidance is available here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1090195/Relationships_Education_RSE_and_Health_Education.pdf

 - BigTalk Educations’s Growing up Safe Programme meets with all of the government guidance giving you peace of mind that you have met with all of the statutory requirements.